Save up to 25%… Shop Our Birthday Sale Now!

 How chaga grows: stage 4

 For example, chaga that grows on birch trees will contain betulinic acid and its precursor, betulin.
 These triterpenes (natural plant compounds) have potent antioxidant, anti-ulcer, anti-gastritis, and immunomodulatory effects (3).
+Chaga is also nutrient-dense, containing vitamin D, potassium, zinc, and other vital vitamins and minerals.

 Knowing what trees chaga grows on will help you locate and identify it.
-When you find this “black gold” fungus, you can then harvest part of it to make your own health-boosting chaga tea!
+When you find this “black gold” parasitic fungus, you can then harvest part of it to make your own health-boosting chaga tea!

 For more information on the health benefits of chaga, read our article, Chaga Mushroom Benefits: A Science, Health, & Supplement Guide.